freechat-fun/freechat/freechat-sdk/typescript/CharacterApi.md

 const apiInstance = new .CharacterApi(configuration);

 let body:.CharacterApiUpdateCharacterRequest = {
-  // string | The characterId to be updated
+  // number | The characterId to be updated
-  characterId: "characterId_example",
+  characterId: 1,
   // CharacterUpdateDTO | The character information to be updated
   characterUpdateDTO: {
-    parentId: "parentId_example",
+    parentUid: "parentUid_example",
     visibility: "visibility_example",
     name: "name_example",
     description: "description_example",